-The top portion of the label shows the oil quality by API (American Petroleum Institute) designations such as SH.
-The center portion of the label shows the SAE viscosity grade such as SAE 5W-30.
-"Energy-Conserving II" shown in the lower portion, indicates that the oil has fuelsaving capabilities.
-Oils marked "Energy-Conserving II" will have higher fuel-saving capabilities than oil marked "Energy-Conserving".
+The top portion of the label shows the oil quality by API (American Petroleum Institute) designations such as SJ.
+The center portion of the label shows the viscosity grade such as SAE 5W-30.
+"Energy-Conserving" shown in the lower portion, indicates that the oil has fuel-saving capabilities.